...

 Cocaine Withdrawal Symptoms and Timeline

 Cocaine withdrawal can be challenging, triggering both psychological and physical symptoms that vary depending on the individual.
 Intense cravings are common, making it difficult to avoid relapse.
-The withdrawal timeline varies from person to person, and factors like the length and severity of cocaine use influence the duration and intensity of symptoms.
+The withdrawal timeline is different for everyone.
+Factors like how long and how much cocaine was used affect the symptoms’ duration and intensity.
 Three progressive phases are typically expected: crash, withdrawal, and extinction.

 The crash stage begins within hours to a few days after your last use.
 It’s common to experience exhaustion, irritation, depression, and increased sleep and appetite.